mateussens/user-task-server/README.md

-# pokemon-meliuz
+# User-task

 ## Introduction

-These project represents an api that is used to list pokemons and create teams.
-Technical test for Meliuz, by Mateus Sens.
+These project represents an api that is used to list users and user's task.
+Technical test for Smarket, by Mateus Sens.

 I used python 3.8 and DjangoRestFramework to build this API.
-Firstly, I consider python a very good language for building crud APIs and with DRF I can use less code to build a good API.
-In addition, I chose to use postgres to store all the data created in the system, because for me postgres is the best relational database today for this type of API.

 technical debt:
 - Authentication
-- Pokemon table use uuid instead of serial id , i used serial because the json which was send to me is in numerical id.

-At the moment it was what I thought for this implementation, but we can certainly find more resources to increase this API.

 ## Dependencies

-All dependencies and your versions is in [requirements.txt [click here]](https://github.com/mateussens/pokemon-meliuz/blob/main/requirements.txt)
+All dependencies and your versions is in [requirements.txt [click here]](https://github.com/mateussens/user-task-server/blob/master/requirements.txt)

 ## Contributors